ibowditch/userdocs/_build/html/_sources/background.md.txt

 [kept for at least 25 years](https://www.rfs.nsw.gov.au/__data/assets/pdf_file/0003/171471/2.1.7-Management-of-Brigade-Records.pdf).
 They are occasionally required during Coronial or other enquiries, and as such they must be an accurate record of who attended and for what purpose.
-The Officer In Charge (OIC) of each activity is required to check and sign-off on attendance records for activities that they organise.
+The Officer In Charge (OIC) of each activity is required to {ref}`check and sign-off<off-signoff>` on attendance records for activities that they organise.

 ### System Requirements